Canadian Citizenship Through Adoption: Eligibility and Required Documents

 To successfully apply for Canadian citizenship for your adopted child, several key documents are required.
 These documents help establish the child’s identity, adoption status, and eligibility for citizenship.

 - Proof of Canadian Citizenship of the Parent: The adoptive parent must provide proof of Canadian citizenship.
-This could be a Canadian passport or citizenship certificate.
+This could be a Birth certificate (Long Form) or citizenship certificate.

 - Adoption Order or Certificate: A certified copy of the adoption order or adoption certificate is crucial.
 This document must confirm the legal adoption of the child under local laws.